Creative-Coding-The-Hard-Way/Sim2D/examples/e05/README.md

-# Example 01 - Hello G2D
+# Example 05 - Slow Load

-Show how to use the G2D graphics API.
+An example of a sketch which does something in preload which takes a long time.

 ## Commands

-From the project root: `cargo run --example e01`
+From the project root: `cargo run --example e05`

 ## Screenshot